berkefiliz/advprogwebsite/README.md

 </ul>
 ```

-Notice that there was no change for imports or home() in the followinf code:
+Notice that there was no change for imports or home() in the following code:

 ### homepage/views.py
 ```python